Don Shave's Ancestral Family Tree

 Birth1879Eliza England was born in 1879 at Bethnal GreenG in Borough of Tower Hamlets, Region of Greater London, England (United Kingdom), EuropeG+.1,2,3

 Deathafter 1901She died The cause of her death (at the age of 22) in the year of 1901 is not known after 1901 in Borough of Tower Hamlets, Region of Greater London, England (United Kingdom), EuropeG+.
-Her death is not known & it occurred in today's England (location not known; used birth place)
+Her death occurred in today's England (location not known; used birth place)

 Residence1881Eliza England lived at Bethnal GreenG in Borough of Tower Hamlets, Region of Greater London, England (United Kingdom), EuropeG+, in 1881.
 Age: 2; Relation to Head of House: Daughter